Introduction to technological design and off-design simulation models

 To this end, the reference manual of the software was completed by a fourth volume dedicated to these new developments .

-In this portal you will find several pages devoted to these developments, including the one that presents the problems posed by technological design and off-design operation , and another that provides various examples of implementations .
+In this portal you will find several pages devoted to these developments, including the one that presents the problems posed by technological design and off-design operation , and another that provides various implementation examples.

-We refer you also to Part 5 of the book Energy Systems, if you are interested in more explanation on this, including the thermodynamic models considered.
+We refer you also to Part 5 of the first edition of the book Energy Systems published in 2011, if you are interested in more explanations on this, including the thermodynamic models considered.